Guide to Use of Dietary Supplements by Student Athletes

 - Products tested under this program are confirmed not to contain substances banned by many major athletic organizations, including Major League Baseball (MLB), National Football League (NFL), and the Canadian Centre for Ethics in Sports (CCES).

-- This certification also helps confirm that products contain the ingredients and quantities shown on the label without containing undeclared ingredients or unacceptable levels of impurities.
+- This certification also helps confirm that products contain the ingredients and quantities shown on the label without containing unacceptable levels of impurities.

 Talk to your health care provider.
 Before taking any supplement, discuss it with your health care provider.
 Student athletes need to know how a substance works and if there might be any interaction with any of the supplements they are taking